 What is your sex?

 Previously: What was your sex assigned at birth?

 Female 44

 Male 28

 Intersex

-l prefer a term not listed
+I prefer a term not listed

-Prefer not to say / blank 18
+Prefer not to say / Blank 18

 How do you currently identify your gender?

 Same as assigned at birth 86

 Trans woman

+How do you currently identify your gender?

+Same as assigned at birth 86

+Trans woman

 Trans man

 Non-binary

 Agender / gender neutral

-l prefer a term not listed Prefer not to say
+I prefer a term not listed

+Prefer not to say

 How would you describe your sexual orientation?

-Asexual / aromantic
+Asexual / Aromantic

 Bisexual

-Gay, lesbian or homosexual
+Gay, Lesbian or Homosexual

 Heterosexual 58

 Multiple identities

 Pan or polysexual

-l prefer a term not listed
+I prefer a term not listed

-Prefer not to say / blank 24
+Prefer not to say / Blank 24

-Cairngorms National Park Authority wants to create an environment where our employees feel totally able to be themselves at work.
+CNPA wants to create an environment where our employees feel totally able to be themselves at work.
 To assist us with identifying where there may be barriers to achieving this, it would be helpful if you could answer the following question.

 At home

 Yes 5

 Partially

 No

-Prefer not to say / blank 5
+Prefer not to say / Blank 5

 With colleagues

 Yes

 Partially

 No

-Prefer not to say / blank 5
+Prefer not to say / Blank 5

 With your line manager

 Yes

 Partially

 No

-Prefer not to say / blank 6
+Prefer not to say / Blank 6

-At work in general
+At work generally

 Yes

 Partially

 No

-Prefer not to say / blank 5
+Prefer not to say / Blank 5

 What is your Religion or belief?

 Agnostic 9

 Atheist 22

 Baha'i

 Buddhist

 Christian 14

-Esoteric tradition
+Esoteric Tradition

 Hindu

 Humanist

 Jewish

 Muslim

-No religious affiliation 40
+No Religious Affiliation 40

 Pagan

 Rastafari

 Sikh

 Other

 Prefer not to say

-Which of the following best describes your ethnicity?

-(There were many categories against which to report, but detailed below are just those that were ticked)
+Which of the following best describes your ethnicity? (there were many categories against which to report, but detailed below are just those that were ticked)

 African, African Scottish, or African British: African

-Mixed or multiple ethnic group
+Mixed or Multiple Ethnic Group

 White British 44

 White English

-White other
+White Other

 White Scottish 37

 I prefer not to say

 Which of the following best describes your caring responsibilities?
-None 50 Primary carer of a disabled adult (18 and over) Primary carer of a child / children (under 18) 24 Primary carer of an older person (65 and over) Primary carer of a disabled child / children (under 18) Secondary carer 5 I prefer to self-describe Prefer not to say / blank
+None 50 Primary carer of a disabled adult (18 and over) Primary carer of a child/children (under 18) 24 Primary carer of an older person (65 and over) Primary carer of a disabled child/children (under 18) Secondary carer 5

+I prefer to self describe Prefer not to say / Blank